 The World around us changed dramatically between my birthday and my best friend’s birthday three days later.
 We spent the weekend together with our husbands, the four of us celebrating by staying in a resort and drinking, eating and laughing together.
 After we went home the restrictions started suddenly so that it would no longer be possible to socialise in that way.
 Our last weekend together from 20-22 March is the last time we could eat out at a restaurant or cafe, drink in a hotel or even spend time together.
 It seems like the distant past now.

-Restrictions in our State have begun to be lifted but we still can’t eat out together or cross the border to visit my family who live just an hour south.
+We still can’t eat out at restaurants together, although restrictions in our State have begun to be lifted.
+We are unable to cross the border to visit my family who live just an hour south.
 Social isolation has added another layer to my own health battles that began to unfold this year.

 BRCA2 Gene Mutation and Cancer Risk